 All breaches of good conduct are considered on an individual basis, taking into account the nature of the offence, it's context and the prior behaviour history of the student concerned.
-All behaviour incidents are recorded on the school's Management Information System, 'Arbor' and, should multiple instances of poor behaviour or failing to meet our expectations occur, sanctions which take place after school will be issued.
-Please note that when communication is sent home regarding an after-school detention, catch-up session (both 30 minutes after school) or SLT detention (an hour after school) that has been set, it is not a request that the child attends.
-We are informing parents and carers that the child will be there.
-Failure to attend or to comply with the expectations of these after school detentions and catch-up sessions will result in the sanction being escalated.
+All behaviour incidents are recorded on the school's Management Information System, Arbor and, should multiple instances of poor behaviour or failing to meet our expectations occur, sanctions which take place either at lunchtime or after school will be issued.
+Please note that when communication is sent home regarding an after-school detention (ASD) or Senior Leadership Team detention (SLTD) that has been set, it is not a request for parental permission for the child to attend.
+Rather, we are informing parents and carers that the child will be there.
+Failure to attend or to comply with the expectations of these after school detentions will result in the sanction being escalated.